patkaiist/patkaiist.github.io/_portfolio/boamcthuiyzjungx.md

 collection: portfolio
 ---

-Boamc Thuiyz Jungx (boa̯m₃ t̪ɯ₂ ʒuŋ₂) is an ongoing project to develop a large-scale dictionary for Muishaung, a Tibeto-Burman language of the Upper Patkai range on the border between India and Myanmar.
+Boamc Thuiyz Jungx (boa̯m₃ t̪ɯi₂ ʒuŋ₂) is an ongoing project to develop a large-scale dictionary for Muishaung, a Tibeto-Burman language of the Upper Patkai range on the border between India and Myanmar.
 Muishaung is a Tangsa-Nocte language and has somewhere between 1000 and 2000 speakers.

-A version of the dictionary can be seen [here](https://xyy.tw/ms).
+A version of the dictionary can be accessed [here](https://xyy.tw/ms).